cijiugechu/ssri2/README.md

 - Generates SRI strings from raw data.
 - Strict standard compliance.
 - Multiple entries for the same algorithm.

-## Contributing

-The ssri team enthusiastically welcomes contributions and project participation!
-There's a bunch of things you can do if you want to contribute!
-The [Contributor Guide](CONTRIBUTING.md) has all the information you need for everything from reporting bugs to contributing entire new features.
-Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

-All participants and maintainers in this project are expected to follow [Code of Conduct](CODE_OF_CONDUCT.md), and just generally be excellent to each other.

-Happy hacking!

 ## License